lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 DTLS 1.3 RPK + ECDHE flight #1 gives 185 bytes of overhead.
-With efficiently encoded key share such as x25519 or {{I-D.mattsson-tls-compact-ecc}} the overhead is 185 - 33 = 152 bytes.
+With efficiently encoded key share such as x25519 or {{I-D.mattsson-tls-compact-ecc}}, the overhead is 185 - 33 = 152 bytes.

 #### Flight \#2 {#dtls13f2rpk}